kubernetes-sigs/cluster-api/docs/book/src/reference/metrics.md

 ## Metrics

-By default, controller-runtime builds a global prometheus registry and publishes a collection of performance metrics for each controller.
+By default, controller-runtime builds a global Prometheus registry and publishes a collection of performance metrics for each controller.

 ### Protecting the Metrics